s-blanco-dev/cppTask/README.md

 ## Usage

-Once you have built the application, you can run it using the command mentioned above.
-The TUI will allow you to add, edit, and delete tasks directly from the terminal.
+Once you have built the project, you can run the binary.
+You can use the argument `cppTask -o path/to/tasks.json` to specify where it should save the tasks.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----